Click-aware purchase prediction with push at the top: Experiments

-\textbf{Evaluation Setting. } Predicting users' future purchase among clicked items is rather a trivial task, and obviously the performance is expected to be significantly improved by incorporating users' click record as in our method, because items are purchased from clicked items.
-Indeed, our method greatly outperformed the competitors under such setting, which we omitted due to the space limitation.
-Therefore, to make the problem more challenging and practical, we evaluate our method on how well it predicts users' future purchase among non-clicked items.
-In other words, for each user \textit{we consider only the items neither clicked nor purchased by the user in the past as the candidates for prediction.}
+Predicting users' future purchase among clicked items is rather a trivial task, and obviously the performance is expected to be significantly improved by incorporating users’ click record as in our method, because items are purchased from clicked items.
+Indeed, our method greatly outperformed the competitors under such setting.
+Therefore, to make the problem more challenging and practical~\cite{rendle2010factorizing}, we evaluate our method on how well it predicts users’ future purchase among non-clicked items.
+That is to say, the candidate items for recommendation for each user are the items that are neither clicked nor purchased by the user in the past.